HamzaAmar/pillar-ui/packages/pillar-utils/README.md

 # Pillar Utils

-Pillar Utils is a collection of utility functions and tools designed to assist with common tasks and improve the efficiency of web development.
-These utilities are carefully crafted to enhance productivity and streamline the development process, allowing you to write clean, concise, and optimized code.
+Pillar Utils is a comprehensive Typescript and React utility library designed to supercharge web development workflows.
+This meticulously crafted collection of functions and tools simplifies common tasks, optimizes code efficiency, and enhances developer productivity.
+Whether you're building complex React applications or simple websites, Pillar Utils provides a robust set of utilities to streamline your development process and elevate your codebase.

 ## Features